How likely are you to get a cancer?

 NOT

+Even if you don't yet appreciate the severity of the situation, some really simple actions can make a world of difference to them.
 For example, drive them to the hospital, get their meds, shopping, etc., talk about last night’s big match, open a bottle of wine and just sit and gossip.
 Do anything that distracts their minds even for a short time.
+Give them a hug, give them a cuddle.
+Don’t underestimate the value of giving someone a good tight squeeze.

 You don't need to understand the big or small issues of dealing with someone who has cancer, you just need to